 Check the Garbage Disposal

-A frequent cause of a drainage issues is actually a clogged garbage disposal.
+A frequent cause of drainage issues is actually clogged garbage disposal.
 When you turn on your garbage disposal and hear a low hum instead of the healthy motor, then check the disposal!

 - Turn the disposal off and unplug the unit.